ASU-DERT/DERTNewRepoTemplate/README.md

 The project is structured with the following folders:

-    doc: contains text files and other documentation for the project
+    doc: contains text files and other documentation for the project.
+This folder should either contain all needed metadata, or an indication of where data         are stored (which should be Dropbox if not GitHub)
     code: source code (.R or .qmd) for analyses in R

 Note that additional subfolders can be added for code and doc if needed, but these should be carefully added in a hierarchical structure.
 A single R project should reside in the root directory of the repo.

-Contact Information
+Contact Information/
-_all users should add their information here_
+_all users should add their information here_/
 Heather Throop: heather.throop@asu.edu